-Submissions are accepted throughout the year, with two closing dates for submissions - January 7 and June 7 - and notification of results about two months after each closing date.
+Submissions are accepted throughout the year, with two closing dates for submissions - January 7 and June 7 - and notification of results by email within 60 days of each closing date.
 All applications must be received by the closing date for application.